Chemistry is the study of matter, its properties, how and why substances combine or separate to form other substances.

 Read More

-Different Reactions of Alcohols
+Different Reactions Of Alcohols

-1. Isomers are compounds with the same molecular formula but differ in structural conformation.
-In C4H10O, the carbons can be arranged in a straight chain to form but i-ol and but-2ol. we can also have a chain with three carbon atoms and a branched methyl group in the middle to give 2-methyl propanol.
+Isomers are compounds with the same molecular formula but differ in structural conformation.
+In C4H10O, the carbons can be arranged in a straight chain to form but i-ol and but-2ol.
+We can also have a chain with three carbon atoms and a branched methyl group in the middle to give 2-methyl propanol.
 Compounds formed can be ethers or alcohols.
-Three isomers with the formula C4H10O hence can be butan-1-ol,
+Three isomers with the formula C4H10O hence can be butan-1-ol, butan-2-,

 Read More